On non-compact $p$-adic definable groups: Introduction

 \subsection{Outline}

-In Section~\ref{sec:dc}, we review the notion of definable compactness, and how it behaves in definable manifolds and definable groups in $p$CF. In Section~\ref{sec:gaps}, we prove a technical statement about ``gaps'' in unbounded sets, which replaces the use of connectedness in Peterzil-Steinhorn \cite[Lemma 3.8]{Y.-Peterzil-and-C.-Steinhorn}.
+In Section~\ref{sec:dc}, we review the notion of definable compactness, and how it behaves in definable manifolds and definable groups in $p$CF. In Section~\ref{sec:dp-rank-review} we review the theory of dp-rank, which is used in Section~\ref{sec:gaps}.
+In Section~\ref{sec:gaps}, we prove a technical statement about ``gaps'' in unbounded sets, which replaces the use of connectedness in Peterzil-Steinhorn \cite[Lemma 3.8]{Y.-Peterzil-and-C.-Steinhorn}.
 In Section~\ref{stab-review}, we review the theory of stabilizers and $\mu$-stabilizers from \cite{Y.-Peterzil-and-S.-Starchenko}.
 Finally, we prove the main theorems in Section~\ref{sec:main}.